aleksamagicka/gigabyte_waterforce-hwmon/README.md

 make dev
 ```

-You can then try running `sensors` and your devices should be listed there.
+You can then try running `sensors` and your device(s) should be listed there.